APMonitor/begin_java/08-IfStatements.md

 # Lesson 08 - If Statements
 We humans can make decisions.
 If someone tells you to turn off the stove if the food is done.
 You can go check the food and then either turn it off *if* it's done or leave it one if not.
-So far we have learned programming that let's us tell the computer to do the same thing every time.
+So far, we have learned programming that lets us tell the computer to do the same thing every time.
 But what if we want the computer to do something different for different circumstances?

 <img src="https://i.imgur.com/jOmXiY7.png" alt="if else" width=600 />

 In programming, this is called an *if statement*.
-If statements are straight forward they let you tell the computer *if* somthing is true, follow these instructions but if not, don't do anything.
+If statements are straight forward they let you tell the computer *if* something is true, follow these instructions but if not, don't do anything.

 In Java, an if statement looks like this: